cloudant-labs/graphdb-slate/source/includes/api/_cloudant_query.md

 While it is generally recommended that you create a single text index with the default values, there are a few useful index attributes that can be modified.

-Remember that for full text indexes,
+Remember that for Full Text Indexes (FTIs),
 `type` should be set to `text`.

 The `name` and `ddoc` attributes are for grouping indexes into design documents,